pg-format/specification/README.md

 - `to` an identifier of a node in this graph
 - `labels` and `properties` as defined above at nodes

-The PG-JSON format is also defined by a non-normative JSON Schema file [`pg-schema.json`](pg-schema.json) in this repository.
-Rules not covered by the JSON schema:

-- node ids must be unique per graph
-- nodes referenced in edges must be defined

-Applications MAY accept documents not fully conforming to this specification when they can automatically be transformed to valid form, for instance:

-- creation of missing nodes for node identifiers referenced in edges
-- add empty `labels` and/or `properties` if not specified

 ### PG-JSONL

 A **PG-JSONL** document serializes a property graph in JSON Lines format, also